-Evening Homework Sessions: Evening homework sessions will be held once a week.
-The evening sessions are dedicated to working on the current homework assignment in small groups (at most 3 students per group).
+Homework Workshops: Homework workshop sessions will be held once a week.
+The workshops are dedicated to working on the current homework assignment in small groups.
 Students are encouraged to make serious attempts to solve some problems before the weekly sessions.
 Students will discuss the problems, brainstorm ideas, and find solutions together.
 The instructor will be available for assistance and to offer hints.
 Attendance is optional but recommended.
 The instructor reserves the right to cancel the evening homework sessions if they are consistently not sufficiently well-attended.

-Exams: We will have a midterm exam in class on Tues.
-Oct 6.
-The final exam is Tuesday, Dec.
-15, from 3pm-5pm.
+Exams: We will have a midterm exam in class on Thurs.
+Oct 5.
+The final exam is Wednesday, Dec.
+13, 11am-1pm.
 If your final exam score is larger than your midterm exam score, then I will replace your midterm score with your final score.
 All students must take the final exam during the scheduled exam period, unless specifically exempted by university rules.